DataSnowman/analytics-accelerator/README.md

 ## Purpose

-The purpose of this Analytics Accelerator is to help you learn and grow through Hands-on common use cases that show you how to use things like data integration pipelines, Spark notebooks, and SQL Scripts in Azure Synaspe Analytics, and/or ADF pipelines, and/or Azure Databricks notebooks, and/or Azure Machine Learning AutoML.
+The purpose of this Analytics Accelerator is to help you learn and grow through Hands-on common use cases that show you how to use things like data integration pipelines, Spark notebooks, and SQL Scripts in Azure Synapse Analytics, and/or ADF pipelines, and/or Azure Databricks notebooks, and/or Azure Machine Learning AutoML.

 This [GitHub Repository](https://github.com/DataSnowman/analytics-accelerator) along with an Azure Subscription [No Azure Subscription click here](https://azure.microsoft.com/en-us/free/) should allow you to accelerate: